GenomicDataInfrastructure/gdi-userportal-docs/content/docs/ckan/auditing/_index.md

 More about ckan activity settings: https://docs.ckan.org/en/2.10/maintaining/configuration.html

-If you have expericience with older versions of CKAN.
-Since 2.10 Activity needs to be activated as plugin.
+If you have expericience with older versions of CKAN: since 2.10 Activity needs to be activated as plugin.
 See changelog https://docs.ckan.org/en/2.10/changelog.html

 With the right permission.
 You can view activities at dataset level or at organisation level